On strongly spanning $k$-edge-colorable subgraphs: The main results

-\begin{corollary} If a graph has a perfect matching, then it has a spanning maximum $k$-edge-colorable subgraph for all values of $k$. \end{corollary}
+\begin{corollary} If a multigraph has a perfect matching, then it has a strongly spanning maximum $k$-edge-colorable subgraph for all values of $k$. \end{corollary}

-As the three parameters are the same for a graph $G$ without isolated vertices, we introduce the fourth parameter $sp(G)$ as the common value of them:
+We are ready to introduce our main parameter.
+If $G$ is a multigraph without isolated vertices, then define: Observe that due to Theorem \ref{characthm}, $sp(G)$ coincides with the least $k$ such that $G$ has a strongly spanning $k$-edge-colorable subgraph.
+Similarly, $sp(G)$ represents the smallest $k$ for which $G$ has a $[1,k]$-factor.

-A graph $G$ without isolated vertices can be viewed as a $[1,\Delta(G)]$-factor of $G$, thus we have:
+A multigraph $G$ without isolated vertices can be viewed as a $[1,\Delta(G)]$-factor of $G$, thus we have:

-The following theorem of Tutte characterizes the graphs $G$ with $sp(G)=1$:
+The following theorem of Tutte characterizes multigraphs $G$ with $sp(G)=1$.

-\begin{theorem}(Tutte \cite{Lov,West}) A graph $G$ has a perfect matching, if and only if for any $S\subseteq V(G)$ one has $o(G-S)\leq |S|$, where for a graph $H$ $o(H)$ denotes the number of components of $H$ that contain odd number of vertices. \end{theorem} We will also need the Tutte-Berge formula, which can be shown to be equivalent to the mentioned theorem of Tutte \cite{Lov}:
+\begin{theorem}(Tutte, see Theorem 3.1.1 from \cite{Lov}) A multigraph $G$ has a perfect matching, if and only if for any $S\subseteq V(G)$ one has $o(G-S)\leq |S|$, where for a multigraph $H$ $o(H)$ denotes the number of components of $H$ that contain odd number of vertices. \end{theorem} We will also need the Tutte-Berge formula, which can be shown to be equivalent to the mentioned theorem of Tutte (see Theorem 3.1.14 from \cite{Lov}).